hashkrish/se2001-notes/question_papers/22t2/quiz1/set_1.md

 echo $?
 ```

 The output from the above commands are non-zero.
 Choose the correct statement(s) with respect to the above commands.
 [MSQ]

 Note: `&&` and `||` have same precedence.

 (a) command1 exited with status 0 and command2 exited with status 0

-(b) command1 exited with status 0 and command2 exited with status 1
+(b) command1 exited with status 0 and command2 exited with status 1 and command 3 exited with status 1

 (c) command1 exited with status 1 and command3 exited with status 0